kakao/buffalo/benchmark/README.md

 Note that there is no Python version of QMF.
 Since we ran benchmark by Python script, we have to capture printed datetime information from standard output of QMF.

 There is a restriction such that the number of the latent dimensions must be multiple of 32 when using GPU in implicit.
-For example, 80 demensions has been upscaled to 96 but not for 160.
+For example, 80 dimensions has been upscaled to 96 but not for 160.
 Therefore, it is not an accurate comparison between implicit-gpu and buffalo-gpu.

 #### 2.1.1.
 KakaoBrunch12M